Linux whereis command

 whereis -u -M /usr/man/man1 -S /usr/src -f *

-Find all files in the current directory which are not documented in /usr/man/man1, whose source resides in /usr/src.
+Find all files in the current directory that are not documented in /usr/man/man1, whose source resides in /usr/src.